+44 (0) 28 2587 8650

 Who can apply for Planning Permission?

 Basically anyone!!
-Anyone who fits into one of the Planning categories stated in PPS21.
-PPS21 is not restricted to Agriculture.
+Anyone who fits into one of the Planning categories stated in the LDPs and PPS21 and are not restricted to Agriculture.

-PPS-21 has brought in new rules to help development which can only be applied under the following categories:-
+Any development can only be applied under the following categories:

 What do I do now?

-At FmK we only take on viable applications and as a result have an impressive approval rate!
-See link at bottom of page for list of all our planning approvals
+At FMK we only take on viable applications and as a result have an impressive approval rate!

 Show less